maangeloatienza/stripe-laravel/README.md

 STRIPE_CURRENCY=USD

 ### Note:
-* create an account on stripe to get the configutation below
+* create an account on stripe to get the configutation above
 * did not use the .env configuration for testing purposes